 What is the SAT and do I need to sit it?

-Nevertheless, 2.19 million people sat the test in 2020, and this number is predicted to rise in 2021.
+Nevertheless, 2.19 million people sat the test in 2020, and this number is most possibly going to rise in 2023.

 SAT scores remain important if you want to go to an American university, and admissions boards certainly take them into consideration when assessing applications, particularly in the more prestigious universities.